Nursing Home Negligence Lawyers in Kansas City

 - Wandering off the premises

 Some types of elder neglect, such as falls, may go unreported by nursing home staff.
-Nursing home negligence often stems from understaffing, unqualified staff, poor medical supervision and sloppy administration.
-Our experienced nursing home negligence lawyers secure medical records, check the criminal backgrounds of employees and managers, and research health code violations and similar claims of abuse or neglect.
+Nursing home negligence often stems from understaffing, unqualified staff, poor medical supervision, and sloppy administration.
+Our experienced nursing home negligence lawyers in Kansas City secure medical records, check the criminal backgrounds of employees and managers, and research health code violations and similar claims of abuse or neglect.